JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <img width="1536" height="802" alt="Lab4" src="https://github.com/user-attachments/assets/d45859f8-c036-4688-80c4-dbf86a0a1ba8" />

 **Steps:**
-Launch **Virtual networks** in Azure.
+- Launch **Virtual networks** in Azure.
-Select **Create.**
+- Select **Create.**
-Assign the network to the **Active-Directory-Lab** resource group.
+- Assign the network to the **Active-Directory-Lab** resource group.
-Enter the virtual network name **Active-Directory-VNet.**
+- Enter the virtual network name **Active-Directory-VNet.**
-Verify the region matches the resource group.
+- Verify the region matches the resource group.
-Review the default IP address space and subnet settings.
+- Review the default IP address space and subnet settings.
-Click **Create.**
+- Click **Create.**

 **Explanation:** The virtual network allows the domain controller and client machine to communicate privately inside Azure.
 This is required for domain communication and DNS resolution.

 <h3>Configure dc-1 Operating System and Credentials</h3>
 <img width="1536" height="865" alt="Lab6" src="https://github.com/user-attachments/assets/1de4a86a-f325-4684-83e6-2b4f6bcff879" />

-**Steps:**
+**Steps:**<br>
-Begin creating the **dc-1** virtual machine.
+- Begin creating the **dc-1** virtual machine.
-Select **Windows Server 2022 Datacenter Azure Edition** as the image.
+- Select **Windows Server 2022 Datacenter Azure Edition** as the image.
-Confirm the VM architecture is set to **x64.**
+- Confirm the VM architecture is set to **x64.**
-Select the VM size for the lab.
+- Select the VM size for the lab.
-Enter the administrator username.
+- Enter the administrator username.
-Enter and confirm the administrator password.
+- Enter and confirm the administrator password.
-Continue through the setup wizard.
+- Continue through the setup wizard.

 **Explanation:** This step confirms that the server is deployed with a supported Windows Server operating system capable of running Active Directory Domain Services.